jbcoe/value_types/presentations/vocabulary_types_2023_11_8.md

 If our hierarchy of composites is const-correct, immutability will hide the fact that data is shared.

-We can't call non-const qualified member function on our component `ptr_`.
+We can't call non-const qualified member function on our component accessed though `ptr_`.

 ---